AndreMikulec/debian-server-setup/README.md

 Steps followed to install Debian 8 Jessie (stable) and base software on a server.
 Workstation is a Puget Systems Obsidian, with 32 GB RAM, 500 GB SSD, and Intel Xeon 3.6 GHz Quad-core.

 A [net install .iso](https://www.debian.org/CD/netinst/) of Debain was downloaded for amd64, and put on a USB key using [Linux Live USB creator](http://www.linuxliveusb.com/).
 A graphical install was used.
-Root password, and user name and password are entered.
+A root password, and a new user name and password are entered.
 Default settings were used in the install, with the following exceptions:
 * Guided partitioning, with Logical volume management enabled
 * Software selection: GNOME desktop env., web server, print server, SSH server, standard system utilities
 * Installed GRUB boot loader to Master boot record (MBR)